Nicola Collins, Team Manager, Cancer Care Team

 Is testicular cancer curable?

-“The outlook for testicular cancer is one of the best for all cancers.
-Nearly all men survive their disease.”10 In England, it’s said that 95% of men will survive their cancer for 1 year or more after they are diagnosed.
+The survival for testicular cancer is very high, and the outlook is one of the best for all cancers.
+In England, it’s said that 95% of men will survive their cancer for 1 year or more after they are diagnosed.9

 If you’re concerned about anything you feel or notice, then it’s worth getting checked out even if it turns out to be nothing, early detection means the treatment is very likely to be successful.
-As the old saying goes: ‘it’s better to be safe than sorry’.
+As the old saying goes ‘it’s better to be safe than sorry’.

 If you do receive a cancer diagnosis, the news can feel overwhelming and you’ll have a lot of questions.
 Explore our cancer care articles for more information.
 If you're a member with AXA Health, here's more information on dedicated cancer support you may have access to.